EntropicEngineering/WebUSB-HID/readme.md

     * Only valid when applied to Collection items with Report, Logical, or Physical types.
     * Default report type is `Array`, so this can be omitted.
 * Usage ID for report data type of `Object`, 2 bytes (default `0x0002`)
+    * Only valid when applied to Collection items with Report, Logical, or Physical types.
     * Only valid when applied to (declared before) Collection items with Report type.
-* Usage ID for bit field, 2 bytes (default `0x0003`)
-    * Valid Report Sizes for Usage: <= 32
-* Usage ID for `Uint`, 2 bytes (default `0x0004`)
+* Usage ID for `Uint`, 2 bytes (default `0x0003`)
     * Valid Report Sizes for Usage: 8, 16, 32, 64
-* Usage ID for `int`, 2 bytes (default `0x0005`)
+* Usage ID for `int`, 2 bytes (default `0x0004`)
     * Valid Report Sizes for Usage: 8, 16, 32
-* Usage ID for `float`, 2 bytes (default `0x0006`)
+* Usage ID for `float`, 2 bytes (default `0x0005`)
     * Valid Report Sizes for Usage: 32, 64
-* Usage ID for `utf8`, 2 bytes (default `0x0007`)
+* Usage ID for `utf8`, 2 bytes (default `0x0006`)
+    * Valid Report Sizes for Usage: multiples of 8

-Top-level Application-type Collections in a Report Descriptor will be ignored unless they are tagged with (preceded by) the Usage Page & ID specified in the BOS platform descriptor.
+Top-level Application-type Collections in a Report Descriptor will be ignored unless they are tagged with (preceded by) the Usage Page & ID specified in the BOS platform descriptor (or the default values if the device doesn't have a SimpleHID BOS platform descriptor).

-Logical Minimum & Maximum are ignored because they cannot specify Uint32 or 64, or Floats.
-(Logical Min & Max are effectively int32 values.)
+Report request types (Input, Output, or Feature) are grouped into Report-type Collections.
+Report IDs (if used) shall precede each Report Collection declaration.

-A String Index item modifying (declared before) a Collection item of the Report type will be used to name the enclosed Report ID.
+A String Index item preceding a Report Collection item will be used to name the Report ID.
 This allows using the designated name instead of the Report ID in API calls.
 The combination of report type (Input, Output, or Feature) and report name must be unique in order to identify Report ID.

-The `Object` Usage ID is intended to modify Collections with the Report type.
+The `Object` Usage ID is intended to modify Report Collections.
 Applying the `Object` usage causes the Javascript API to return report data values as Javascript Objects.
 Additionally, any inputs to the API are expected to be Objects as well.
 By default, report data will be accessed as an Array.